Your cart is empty

 Written by Benedict Johnson

 Eight UK wine subscriptions compared honestly.
 Which is best depends on what you actually want.
 Spoiler: We run one of them.
+Whether you call it a wine subscription, wine club, or wine membership, the question is the same: which is worth your money?

 THE SHORT ANSWER

-Last updated: February 2026
+Last updated: March 2026

 QUICK COMPARISON